runeh/jest-circus-nested-it-repro/README.md

 ## Bug 2

-If there are nested `it` calls, and they are inside a `describe` call, jest-circus warns about the error but with a confusing error message.
+If there are nested `test` calls, and they are inside a `describe` call, jest-circus warns about the error but with a confusing error message.

 ### Repro: